polemikal/discord-app-commands-v13/README.md

  1. Enter TOKEN, CLIENT_ID and GUILD_ID in `config.json` file.
 (GUILD_ID is optional.)
  2. Give a permission to load application command for Discord bot (Enter YOUR_CLIENT_ID in URL.) `https://discord.com/oauth2/authorize?client_id=YOUR_CLIENT_ID&scope=applications.commands`.
- 3. Open a new terminal from project folder then run `app.js` file.
-(Example run command: `node app.js`)
+ 3. Open a new terminal from project folder then install all modules with `npm i`.
+ 4. Finally run `app.js` file from terminal.
+(Example run command: `node app.js`.)

 ## ❓ Application Command Types